Tbilisi in Winter: the Best European Winter City Break

 We have never experienced anything like it.
 Make sure you are somewhere with a good view over the city from a window, and just settle in with a drink for a good hour or two.
 The lightshow is constant.

-There isn’t an organised display, this is purely the people of Tbilisi setting their own fireworks, which makes it all the more impressive.
+There isn’t an organised display, this is purely the people of Tbilisi setting off their own fireworks, which makes it all the more impressive.

 Warm Up with a Traditional Sulphur Baths Experience